akrzemi1/papers/notes/contract_definitions.md

 Avoided terms:

-* "assume" -- as it is not clear who assumes, is it a voluntary action or a command, and what the implication of the assumption is,
+* "assume" -- as it is not clear who assumes, is it a voluntary action or a command, and what the implication of the assumption is.
+Or it could mean "function *assumes* that its precondition holds".
 * "expect" -- as it is not clear who expects and why would anyone else care what the other person or function expects; you can "expect" that people will use your function incorrectly,
 * "assert" -- as "assert" could mean "trust me, I say it and this is true", or "test this hypothesis for me"
 * "check" -- as it implies that some run-time checking will be performed or required, whereas some predicates are not even expressible as code that could be executed.

 #### *Contract annotation*